-The Group values its stakeholders and their feedback on Chaoda's business and ESG issues.
-Therefore, stakeholder participation is an integral part of the Group's continuous improvement in its sustainability performance.
+The Group values stakeholders and their feedback on the Group's business and ESG issues, therefore, stakeholder participation is an integral part of the Group's continuous improvement in its sustainability performance.
 To fully understand, respond and address the core concerns of different stakeholders, the Group has maintained close communication with major stakeholders.
 The Group will continue to increase the involvement of stakeholders via constructive conversation with a view to charting a course for long-term prosperity.
 The Group's communication channels with the key stakeholders and their respective expectations are summarized as follows:

-Stakeholders takeholders Expectations Communication Cha Investors and Shareholders Complying with relevant laws and regulations Disclosing latest information of the corporate in due course Financial results Corporate sustainability Annual general meeting and other shareholders meetings Financial reports Announcements and circular Customers Fulfilling product and service responsibility Customer information Compliant operation Customer satisfaction survey and feedback form Customer service center Customer manager Complaint review meeting Suppliers Fair competitionBusiness integrity and reputationMutual benefits Supplier management meetings and events Communication with sales or marketing managers Employees Health and safety Equal opportunities Remuneration and benefits Career development Channels for employees' feedback (forms, suggestion boxes, etc.) Regular performance evaluations Staff newsletters and communications Internal network Government and Regulatory Bodies Tax payment in full and on time Business integrity Complying with relevant laws and regulations Regular performance reportsRegular work meetingsField inspections Communities, Non-governmental Organizations and Media Giving back to societyEnvironmental protectionCompliant operation Seminars, lectures and workshops Community activities ESG reports Charity fund Auditor Managing account on time Well-organized document Accountant with appropriate knowledge EmailTelephoneRegular meetingField work
+Stakeholders Expectations Communication Channels Investors and Shareholders Complying with relevant laws and regulations Disclosing latest information of the corporate in due course Financial results Corporate sustainability Annual general meeting and other shareholders meetings Financial reports Announcements and circular Customers Fulfilling product and service responsibility Customer information privacy Complying with relevant laws and regulations Customer satisfaction survey and feedback form Customer service center Customer manager Complaint review meeting Suppliers Fair competitionBusiness integrity and reputationMutual benefits Supplier management meetings and eventsSales or marketing managers Employees Health and safetyEqual opportunitiesRemuneration and benefitsCareer development Channels for employees' feedback (forms, suggestion boxes, etc.) Regular performance evaluations Staff newsletters and communications Internal network Government and Regulatory Bodies Tax payment in full and on time Business integrity Complying with relevant laws and regulations Regular performance reportsRegular work meetingsField inspections Communities, Non- governmental Organizations and Media Giving back to society Environmental protection Complying with relevant laws and regulations Seminars, lectures and workshops Community activities ESG reports Charity fund Auditor Managing account on timeWell-organized document EmailTelephoneRegular meetingField work

-The Group is committed to working with stakeholders to improve its ESG performance, and to continue creating greater value for the wider society.
+We are committed to working with our stakeholders to improve the Group's ESG performance, and to continue creating greater value for our nation and society.